mpostol/TP/ExDataManagement/DataStreams/README.md

 #### Introduction

 Extensible Markup Language (XML) is a standard text-based format for representing structured data in machine-readable form.
 Because it is founded based on the text it could also be recognized as human-readable.
 Its simplicity and flexibility make it suitable for representing a wide range of data formats.

 It consists of markup tags that define elements within a document.
 Each element can have attributes and contain nested elements, forming a hierarchical structure.
 The basic syntax involves opening and closing tags to encapsulate data.
 Attributes provide additional data in context of the opening tag.

 XML is often used for data interchange between different applications.

 Overall, XML is versatile and widely adopted in various domains for configuring settings and exchanging process data.

-~~In the previous example, we used XML text, but there are still many open issues that we need to talk about.
-One such issue is the answer to the question of what is the difference between XML text and an XML document.~~

-~~An issue we haven't even mentioned is the visualization of data that has already been saved as a stream.
-Earlier, when discussing assumptions, we assumed that there may be a situation in which this data will also be intended for the user.
-One of the issues here is whether the fact that we use the XML standard to record data is enough to determine that this data is readable to a potential human user.~~

-~~We also completely ignored the operation of graphs, i.e. a set of objects connected by references.~~

-~~Let's first discuss the first two issues regarding automation and synchronization of the serialization process with the deserialization process.
-Let's discuss these issues using the example of a program.~~

 #### Visualization